Menu

 Once the moment to brake has arrived, the cyclist must slow down and exert opposing forces to decelerate the bicycle and settle back into an energy coefficient equal to zero.

-5.- Hydroelectric Generating Plants.
+5.- Hydroelectric generating plants.

 Hydropower uses large waterfalls or river falls, which guarantee a constant flow of moving water.
 Hydroelectric plants generate electric energy due to the kinetic energy contained in the impact of water on turbines.